xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 one to explore in detail during this evening session (or if interested, you may do multiple).

-1. Examine the explicit stability boundary for `HandsOn1.exe` as the mesh size `n_cell` is changed to 256 and 512.
+1. (10 points) Examine the explicit stability boundary for `HandsOn1.exe` as the mesh size `n_cell` is changed to 256 and 512.
    Do the same for `HandsOn2.exe` when running in IMEX mode (with explicit advection).

-2. Explore the weak scalability of the fully implicit versions of `HandsOn2.exe` and `HandsOn3.exe` from say 1..36 MPI tasks, using a base grid of $$128^2$$ per MPI task.
+2. (5 points) Explore the weak scalability of the fully implicit version of `HandsOn3.exe` both with and without preconditioning.
+   Here, use from 1 to 36 MPI tasks, with a base grid of $$128^2$$ per MPI task.
+It is recommended that you use the batch queue instead of running interactively.
 Produce a weak scaling plot with these results.

-3. Add a simple 'reaction' term to the problem, e.g.
+3. (10 points) Add a simple 'reaction' term to the problem, e.g.

    $$\frac{\partial u}{\partial t} + \vec{a} \cdot \nabla u -  \nabla \cdot ( D \nabla u ) = -u^2$$